-File groups support a special type of process management, known as a plan file process.
-Plan file processes are used to manage plan file progression through a set of edit and approval steps.
+The Process Management feature supports a special type of process for file groups, known as a plan file process.
+Plan file processes are used to manage the progression of plan files through a set of edit and approval steps.

 When using plan file processes, you can define a set of steps for plan files to progress through, assign owners to each step, and control the level of edit rights at each step.
 You can set due dates for each step, and review the process status periodically, so that you have a constant view of where all plan files are in the process.